Rate this Page

 • min_improvement_delta (float) – Relative stop threshold; stop if abs(best/current - 1) < this.

 • initial_population_strategy (InitialPopulationStrategy | None) – Strategy for generating the initial population.
 FROM_RANDOM generates initial_population random configs.
-FROM_DEFAULT starts from only the default configuration.
+FROM_BEST_AVAILABLE uses cached configs from prior runs, and fills the remainder with random configs when best_available_pad_random is True.
 Can be overridden by HELION_AUTOTUNER_INITIAL_POPULATION env var (handled in default_autotuner_fn).
 If None is passed, defaults to FROM_RANDOM.

 • compile_timeout_lower_bound (float) – Lower bound for adaptive compile timeout in seconds.